Lindsay Lohan’s See-Through Dress Sparks Instagram Freakout In ‘The Masked Singer’ Video

 Lindsay Lohan has delivered one of her best looks.
-The Mean Girls actress has been promoting her judging role on Australia’s version of The Masked Singer – clearly, this 33-year-old is still in demand.
+The Mean Girls actress has been promoting her judging role on Australia’s version of The Masked Singer.
+Clearly, this 33-year-old is still in demand.
 Lindsay took to Instagram earlier today to showcase her outfit on the series, with a fan response that suggested nothing short of a freakout within just one hour of the update going live.

 The video showed the famous redhead on the show’s set.
 Lindsay was smiling and posing for the camera with the star herself in still mode, although background individuals behind her were in motion.
 The actress was looking sizzling in a gold sequin dress with somewhat of a sheer finish – while a skirt panel and chest segments were opaque, this little number wasn’t leaving much to the imagination.
-The star’s arms and most of her upper half were visible via the see-through fabrics, although the finish was chic, glitzy, and nothing short of impeccable.
+The star’s arms and most of her upper half were visible via the see-through fabric, although the finish was chic, glitzy, and nothing short of impeccable.
 Lindsay struck a confident pose with her hands on her hips, with a full face of makeup accentuating her attractive features.

 Glitter may draw attention, but it looks like Lindsay’s fans have been blown away by the star herself.